Plextor M9Pe SSD Review

 The M9PeG is an M.2 2280 SSD with a slim heatsink that spreads the heat from the controller to a larger surface area.
 We've found this to be an effective way to increase the length of time and the amount of data transferred before the drive begins to throttle.
 Plextor was the first company to release a retail M.2 SSD with a heatsink.

 The M9PeGN is a standard M.2 2280 SSD without a heatsink.
-This drive is compatible with NVMe-capable notebooks and other devices that may not have room for a heatsink on the drive.
+The "GN" drive is compatible with NVMe-capable notebooks and other devices that may not have room for a heatsink on the drive.

 Aside from the RGB lighting, Toshiba's BiCS Flash is the exciting new component that separates the M9Pe from previous models.
-Plextor chose the latest 64-layer 3D TLC because it is denser, but the NAND actually has a relaxed lithography compared to 15nm planar NAND.
-This allows the controller to program twice the amount of data in a single sequence, which boosts performance.
-Currently, BiCS stores 256Gbit (32GB) per die, but there's a 512Gbit (64GB) version coming in the future.
+Plextor chose the latest 64-layer 3D TLC because it is denser than 2D (planar) NAND, but it actually has a relaxed lithography compared to 15nm planar NAND.
+The BiCS NAND allows the controller to program twice the amount of data in a single sequence, which boosts performance.
+BiCS stores 256Gbit (32GB) per die, but there's a 512Gbit (64GB) version coming in the future.
 Plextor should be able to use the larger die to produce 2TB SSDs.

 The MP9e wields Marvell's 80SS1093 "Eldora" eight-channel NVMe controller.
-This is the third Plextor SSD to use this controller (it was on both M8xe drives).
+This is the third Plextor SSD to use the Eldora controller (it was on both M8xe drives).
 The Eldora is Marvell's first-gen tri-core controller that supports the NVMe 1.1 protocol.
 It's built on the 28nm process and supports up to 1TB of addressable capacity.
 Marvell added the L1.2 low power state and NANDEdge Low-Density Parity Check (LDPC) error correction.

 Plextor doesn't change the performance rating based on form factors, but each capacity does have unique performance specs.
-The company claims up to 3,200 MB/s sequential reads for the two largest capacities, but that drops to 3,000 MB/s for the 256GB.
+The company claims up to 3,200 MB/s sequential reads for the two largest models, but that drops to 3,000 MB/s for the 256GB.
 There is a much larger sequential write drop off.
-The spacious 1TB drive can write up to 2,100 MB/s, but that drops to 1,000 MB/s for the 256GB model.
+The spacious 1TB drive can write up to 2,100 MB/s, but the 256GB model can only write data at 1,000 MB/s.

 There are even wider gaps in random performance between the 256GB and the 1TB models.
 The 1TB model delivers up to 400,000 random read IOPS, but that drops to 340,000 IOPS for the 512GB and 180,000 IOPS for the 256GB model.
 Random write performance begins at 300,000 IOPS for the 1TB model and drops to 280,000 and 160,000 for the 512GB and 256GB capacities, respectively.